fenok/react-router-typesafe-routes/README.md

 > ❗ It's guaranteed that `undefined` will never be passed as `TIn`.

-These interfaces allow to express pretty much anything:

--   We can make type objects that implement some of these interfaces or all of them.
--   We can specify different types for `TIn` and `TOut`, and even different types for different params.
--   We can return `undefined` as `TOut` instead of throwing an error.
--   We can work with multiple keys with the same name in search string.

-Normally, you should use the built-in helpers for constructing these objects.
+These interfaces allow to express pretty much anything, though normally you should use the built-in helpers for constructing these objects.
 Manual construction should only be used if you're hitting some limitations.

 #### Type helpers